foerstj/upza/README.md

 Changes from there on:
 - Map renamed, obviously
 - Set up the Eastern Island as the initial starting location, with Loola there
+- Plant randomization (scale & orientation) on the island

 ## How to build